Chair, 2014-15: Rebecca Judge (Economics), environmental economics and public policy

 281 Topics in Environmental Studies

 Students study topics related to the environment.
 Topics vary from year to year at the discretion of the instructor.
 Topics may include Environment and Theology, Environmental Justice, Ecotourism, and Literature of the Poles.
 Class is largely discussion-based but may include a lab/field work component depending on the topic.
 May be repeated if topics are different.
 Offered annually.

 Biology/Environmental Studies 286: Tropical Ecology in Costa Rica (abroad)

 This course offers students the opportunity to study first-hand the most diverse ecosystems on earth.
 This intensive field-oriented course explores lowland rain forest, montane forest, dry forest, and coastal and agricultural ecosystems through projects and field trips.
 Students read and discuss texts and primary literature specific to ecology, evolution, conservation, and agricultural practices of each area, and keep reflective journals.
 Prerequisite: one science course.
 Offered in alternate years during Interim.

 298 Independent Study

 The study of global change and human environmental impacts requires students to link concepts from biology, chemistry, and physics.
 Students investigate these links by exploring current theories in biogeochemistry, with an emphasis on understanding the feedback between physical and ecological processes and the coupling of multiple element cycles.
 Laboratory activities focus on a practical exploration of the methods biogeochemists use, including experience with a variety of instruments.
-Prerequiste: Any 200-level biology, chemistry, or physics course or permission of instructor.
+Prerequiste: Any level II biology, chemistry, or physics course or permission of instructor.

 Environmental Studies 381: Topics in Enviromental Studies